AbdullahZuhair21/OSCP-Notes/README.md

 check if anonymous allowed then use ftp anonymous@ip  (password also anonymous) there is some mod if ls dir not work then apply use passive (to go in active mod).
--     ·mget * (# Download everything from current directory like zip, pdf, doc) send/put (# Send single file or upload shell command) after download files always use exiftool –u -a <filename> (Meta description for users) good practise if you can switch to binary (ASCII is defual) ·FTP version above 3.0 not exploitable
+-     ·mget * (# Download everything from current directory like zip, pdf, doc)
+-     wget -m --no-passive ftp://anonymous:anonymous@10.10.10.98 (# Download everything from ftp server) send/put (# Send single file or upload shell command) after download files always use exiftool –u -a <filename> (Meta description for users) good practise if you can switch to binary (ASCII is default) ·FTP version above 3.0 not exploitable

 Port 22 SSH: